herodrigues/robocup2d-tutorial/README.md

+# Welcome to the non-official 2D Soccer Simulation tutorial for RoboCup

 **NOTE**:
 - In all articles, the character $ represents a terminal.
 Thus, whenever this symbol is shown, it means that what comes next should be typed in a terminal.